jheising/HAPI/README.md

 Errors will be returned as JSON formatted text with an HTTP response code that matches as close as possible to the type of error being returned.

-The response *must* adhere to the following form:
+The response *should* adhere to the following form:

 ```json
 { "this": "failed", "with": [error_code], "because": "[error_message]" }